 To supercharge their marketing campaigns, global companies bet on augmented reality (AR) and its potential to deliver an exciting and interactive user experience.
 Celebrating cultural diversity, Coca-Cola added an AR feature to its “Faces of the Сity” campaign in China and enjoyed a boost in customer engagement.

-But before we dive further into the benefits of augmented reality in advertising, let’s define what AR is.
+But before we dive further into the benefits of augmented reality for digital advertising solutions, let’s define what AR is.

 What is Augmented Reality